undefined06855/Controllable/about.md

 pants shader outline or a hover outline!

 This mod is still extremely new, and as such still has minor bugs, mostly to do with checkboxes and buttons that change state when pressed.
-On Android, this mod may also add a couple frames of input delay!
+Android and Mac support is functional, but still in the works!